aymericbeaumet/run/docs/user-guide/modes.md

 ## Tmux

-The commands are executed in individual tmux panes.
+The commands are executed in individual tmux panes stacked vertically.
 No command execution will be blocked.

 ```bash
 $ run -m tmux